 Jim Rogers

 Price moves in commodity markets can be long-term in nature.
-For example, the price of copper rose 156% between March 2020 and 2022, as economic production returned to normal after COVID-19 .
+For example, the price of copper rose 156% between March 2020 and 2022, as demand outstripped supply for a prolonged period of time.

 Why trade commodities?